Pedroos46/raspberry-server/guia-english.md

 ❗️ This connection (HTTP) is done by default on port 80.
 In case of adding an SSL certificate and having an HTTPS connection it would be done through port 443.

-So far we would have an HTTP connection manager and we could already shred web pages.
+So far we would have an HTTP connection manager, and we could already store web pages on it.

-Nowadays Javascript is the most extended language to create dynamic content in web environments, besides it allows a good separation of client-server.
+❗️ Nowadays Javascript is the most extended language to create dynamic content in web environments, besides it allows a good separation of client-server.
 Even so, there are other alternatives such as **PHP**.

-P️On the other hand depending on the project that we want to carry out we will need to install or configure another type of software and hardware: Databases, disks or external memories, etc.
+On the other hand depending on the project that we want to carry out we will need to install or configure another type of software and hardware: Databases, disks or external memories, etc.

 **MySQL** and **PhpMyAdmin** are usually good alternatives. **MongoDB** is a good solution for scalable databases.